miroshkin/chrome-extension-grasshopper/README.md

 - **Persistent Settings**: Your preferences are saved and synced across devices
 - **Error Handling**: Comprehensive validation with helpful error messages
 - **Chrome Extension Best Practices**: Manifest v3 compliant with secure CSP

-## 🚀 Installation

-1. Open Chrome and navigate to `chrome://extensions/`
-2. Enable "Developer mode" in the top right corner
-3. Click "Load unpacked" and select this directory
-4. The Grasshopper extension will appear in your toolbar

 ## 🎮 Usage